ewongzz/Intro-to-Python-Project/README.md

 Hi, this is our final project called Reddit AITA Analyzer by Ernest Wong and Stela Licheva.
+Here is a video demonstrating our project: https://youtu.be/Ou89_Ign2hM

 In this project, I learned how to use HTML.
 We wanted a way to present the output of our python code and I found that the easiest way would probably be through using HTML.
 I experiented a lot with other methods at first such as creating a web page through python and using things like